 A Stop Work Order could affect the entire contract or could be focused on a specific deliverable item, component, or function.
-A key concept about Stop Work Orders is that they are temporary.
+A key concept of Stop Work Orders is that they are temporary.
 The Federal Acquisition Regulations (FAR) envision that Stop Work Orders are resolved within 90 days but allow that the timeframe can be different subject to customer and contractor agreement.
 The resolution of a Stop Work Order could result in a revised work scope approach (technical, schedule, and/or cost) or possibly the cancellation of the contract.

 Source URL: https://blog.humphreys-assoc.com/incorporating-stop-work-orders-part-3-role-claims-process/

-Copyright ©2019 Humphreys & Associates unless otherwise noted.
+Copyright ©2023 Humphreys & Associates unless otherwise noted.